wrex/lessons/content/page/2-open-and-e.md

   <p>Now repeat the exercise, but this time actually play the power-chord as you say the name.
 Try to play in time, changing chords right on the downbeat of each chord change.
 You'll likely find it important to think ahead and plan for the next change.</p>

   <p>Understand that this is intended to be <strong>practice</strong>, not <strong>playing</strong>.
 Don't worry about making it sound great (heavy-metal-ish power chords over classic country probably won't!).
 Also try not to lose focus or start goofing around with other songs/melodies you're reminded of.
 We are drilling to be able to find notes quickly and in time.
-We want to test that we truly **KNOW** the locations, not to have fun making music (at least not yet).
+We want to test that we truly <strong>KNOW</strong> the locations, not to have fun making music (at least not yet).
 Practice should be disciplined and structured.</p>

   <p>If you're playing a song with very few chord changes per measure, practice playing the same chord multiple times within each measure, right on the downbeat.
 See if you can make each change in time to keep up the rhythm.
 For example, with Cold, Cold Heart, the chords are:</p>